Writing great content is often not enough.

 Here are some promising posts in the ‘Web,’ section.

 What we would do now is click through to each of these posts and leave a comment letting other readers (and the owner) know that we enjoyed the content and that we have something similar.

-You can always consider emailing the person who wrote the post and letting them know you have something similar (like the Buzzsumo strategy above).
+You can always consider emailing the person who wrote the post and letting them know you have something similar (like the Ubersuggest strategy above).